-Many people in recovery find it difficult to ask others for support because of the guilt and shame feelings that emanate from how they ill-treated others during their active days of addiction.
-Others think if they ask for help they are imposing, whereas others think they are expressing their weaknesses.
+Many people in recovery find it difficult to ask others for support because of the feelings of guilt and shame that emanate from how they treated others during their active days of addiction.
+Some think if they ask for help they are imposing, whereas others think they are expressing their weaknesses.
 Asking for support makes some people feel vulnerable.
-As an individual in recovery it is important to know you cannot do it alone, you need support from others throughout your recovery journey.
-Therefore having a strong support system is a vital component in your recovery which can minimise the risk of relapsing.
+As an individual in recovery, it is important to know you cannot do it alone, you need support from others throughout your recovery journey.
+Therefore, having a strong support system is a vital component in your recovery which can minimise the risk of relapsing.

-Support systems help you prevent isolation, you always have people to give you companionship.
+Support systems help you to prevent isolation, you always have people to give you companionship.

 Knowing you have someone to support you increases your self-confidence which is essential in recovery as it keeps you focused and motivated.

-A strong support system helps you gain a sense of accountability to your goals.
+A strong support system helps you gain a sense of accountability for your goals.

 Support systems can also equip you with coping skills when you are having difficult times or facing certain challenges that might put you at risk of relapse.